-As a business owner, you must have started using AI in your business operations.
-In fact, around 77% of companies are either using or exploring AI, and 64% of business owners believe AI will improve customer relationships.
+As a business owner in 2025, you must have started using AI in your business operations.
+In fact, around 77% of companies are either using or exploring AI, and 64% of business leaders believe AI will improve customer relationships.

 But, is AI safe?
 Yes, a trained AI model is safe to use for business operations.